rivelco/ENCORE/_sources/installation.rst.txt

 .. code-block:: console

-    conda create -n ensgui python=3.10
+    conda create -n encore python=3.10
-    conda activate ensgui
+    conda activate encore

-The above command will create a new environment called `ensgui` and with python 3.10 installed.
-You can choose the name of the environment replacing `ensgui` with the name you prefer.
+The above command will create a new environment called `encore` and with python 3.10 installed.
+You can choose the name of the environment replacing `encore` with the name you prefer.
 After the environment is created it must be activated.

 If you want to install the needed modules one by one you can install your preferred python version (recommended 3.8 or above) and run: